dojo/widget-core/README.md

 |properties|WidgetProperties|Props to be passed to the widget.
 These can be used to determine state internally|
 |nodeAttributes|Function[]|An array of functions that return VNodeProperties to be applied to the VNode|

 A widgets' `state` should **never** be directly set outside of the instance.
-In order to manipulate widget `state`, `properties` should be updated such as `widget.properties = { 'foo': 'bar' }` and then during the next render the new or updated properties are passed to `instance#processPropertiesChange`.
+In order to manipulate widget `state`, `properties` should be updated such as `widget.properties = { 'foo': 'bar' }` and then during the next render the new or updated properties are passed to `instance#applyChangedProperties`.

 As a convenience, all event handlers are automatically bound to the widget instance, so state and other items on the instance can be easily accessed.